jg-rp/python-liquid2/docs/migration.md

 - Async filters have not been implemented.
 - Contextual template analysis has not been implemented.
 - Template tag analysis (analyzing tokens instead of a syntax tree) has not been implemented.

-## Package dependencies

-The following packages are dependencies of Python Liquid2.

-- Markupsafe>=2
-- Babel>=2
-- python-dateutil

 ## API changes